TheZeis/File-Sorter/README.md

 You also have the option to skip, rename, or overwrite in case of conflicts.

 And you can simply write which file extensions the script should consider.

+# Install

+1. If not already installed, [install python](https://www.python.org/downloads/)
+2. Download the script from here
+3. Slap the script into a folder
+4. Open Terminal
+5. run ´python lora_sorter_gui_enhanced_v15.py´ (or whatever you rename the script to)

+# Run

+1. Pick a file you want to move
+2. Pick a base folder that contains the subfolders the script should look through
+3. Click "Preview Matches"
+4. If you're satisfied, click "Move"

+# Help

+I'm not a coder, can't really help ya.
+This thing is completely coded by ChatGPT, so just give it to Chat and ask it for help if you run into any issues.